Emergency Intercom Repairs Melbourne

 - Wiring fault or water ingress: A severed cable, corroded terminal, or water-damaged junction box has broken the power circuit entirely.

-What We Test On Arrival
+What We Test During Diagnosis

 We measure incoming voltage at the panel, test the PSU output, check fuse continuity, and trace the power circuit from the switchboard to every connected device — identifying the exact failure point before touching anything.

-Same-Day Parts for Common Failures
+Parts for Common Failures

 Temporary Access While We Repair